-A major catalyst project for the wider waterfront precinct, the new commercial office tower at 1 William Street has been designed to accommodate the Queensland Public Service while providing a symbol of its strong sense of purpose, identity and confidence in the future.
+The new commercial office tower at 1 William Street was designed to accommodate the Queensland Public Service while providing a symbol of its strong sense of purpose and identity.

 Conceived from the inside-out, a full-height atrium enables a non-hierarchical, inclusive work space.
-Connectivity on and between floors was a key driver to fulfilling the brief, with a variety of workspaces delivering a mix of individual and team-based activities.
+Connectivity on and between floors was a key driver to fulfilling the brief, with a variety of workspaces delivering both individual and team-based activities.

-Drawing inspiration from the Queensland landscape, the finishes scheme seeks to emulate the natural environment, bringing the outside in via the application of colour, materiality and texture.
-Building on a neutral base palette of cream, lightly stained timber and grey tones, each level of the building moving up the tower takes cues from the state’s icons as well as native flora and fauna.
-A compelling new workplace for the Government of Queensland, 1 William Street provides a distinctive new icon for the city of Brisbane positioned within an invigorated public realm and mixed use lifestyle precinct that connects the Brisbane CBD to the river.
+Drawing inspiration from the Queensland landscape, the finishes scheme echoes the natural environment, bringing the outside with colour, materiality and texture.
+Building on a neutral base palette of cream, lightly stained timber and grey tones, each level of the building moving up the tower takes cues from native flora and fauna.